MartinWinton/Instagram/README.md

 - [x] Each post on feed and on detail view has a "View (#number of comments) comments" label that updates whenever user comments
 - [x] When posting a comment, the textbox is cleared.
 Users cannot post empty comments
 - [x] follower/following count is random
+- [x] When posting a new gram, the feed automatically moves to the top to show the new post
+- [x] When there are two or more likes, the usernames of the first two likes are displayed

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):